 Building Overall Flexibility – Yoga

-Increasing your limberness also helps you to prevent injuries during your hikes, especially ones involving uneven terrain such how rocks might shift underneath weight bearing foot causing momentary shifts.
+Increasing your limberness also helps you to prevent injuries during your hikes, especially ones involving uneven terrain such as how rocks might shift underneath weight-bearing foot causing momentary shifts.

 Building Muscle Mass – Weight Lifting or Bodyweight Exercise

-Focusing on this helps you to building up these vital muscles which are used to help you maintain your balance, which is called into need lots, especially during those longer days and months on a thru hike.
+Focusing on this helps you to build up these vital muscles which are used to help you maintain your balance, which is called into need lots, especially during those long days and months on a thru-hike.

-Doing some solid muscle building can also decrease the likelihood of common overuse injuries or limit the opportunity to be impacted by those kinds of injury.
+Doing some solid muscle building can also decrease the likelihood of common overuse injuries or limit the opportunity to be impacted by those kinds of injuries.